biasmv/pv/README.md

 Want to use PV on your website?
 ----------------------------------------

 I would love you to!
 Most features you would expect from a protein viewer are already present and working.
-Two considerations are important though:
+One considerations is important though:

  * WebGL is only supported in a subset of browsers.
 If you can afford to lose users of IE and older versions of browsers, `pv` is a good solution for protein visualisation.

- * DNA/RNA visualisation is not implemented yet, for protein-centric workflows that's probably fine.
-In case you are interested in DNA/RNA rendering, just open a feature request and I'll try to get around to it.

 Citing PV?
 ----------------------------------------